Order of the Phoenix (fictional organisation): Nymphadora Tonks

 However, early in Deathly Hallows, Tonks announces that she has recently married Remus Lupin.
 Tonks accompanies twelve Order members to take Harry from the Dursleys' home to The Burrow.
 She flies with Ron, who impersonates Harry using Polyjuice Potion to throw the Death Eaters off the real Harry's trail.
 During the aerial battle, Tonks fights Bellatrix again and injures Bellatrix's husband, Rodolphus.
 Later in the book, Remus reveals Tonks is pregnant.
 He leaves her for a brief period, believing that he, through their marriage, has caused her to become an outcast and their unborn child would be better off without him, but changes his mind and returns to her side after a heated argument with Harry.
 In April of the seventh book, Tonks gives birth to Teddy Remus Lupin, named after her father and husband.
 Towards the end of the book, Tonks and Lupin join the Battle of Hogwarts.
 During the battle, Tonks is killed by Bellatrix, and Lupin is killed by Antonin Dolohov, leaving Teddy an orphan to be raised by his maternal grandmother, Andromeda.
+Andromeda is a sister of Narcissa Malfoy and Bellatrix Lestrange but she was disowned.
 In an interview shortly after the release of Deathly Hallows, Rowling confessed that she had originally intended for Tonks and Lupin to survive the series ending, but felt that she had to kill them after she spared Arthur Weasley in Order of the Phoenix.

 Natalia Tena played Tonks in the film versions of Order of the Phoenix, Half-Blood Prince and both parts of Deathly Hallows.

 Arthur Weasley

-Arthur Weasley is the patriarch of the Weasleys, a family of wizards who are considered "blood traitors" by Death Eaters for their interest in the Muggle world.
-He is married to Molly Weasley, with whom he has seven children, including Ron, Harry's best friend.
-During his time at Hogwarts, Arthur belonged to the house of Gryffindor.
+Arthur Weasley is married to Molly Weasley, with whom he has seven children, including Ron, Harry's best friend.
 Arthur is described as being tall and thin, and as having a receding hairline and horn-rimmed glasses.
 An affable, light-hearted man, he tends not to be the authority figure in the family; his wife Molly handles that area.
 Arthur works for the Ministry of Magic, initially in the Misuse of Muggle Artefacts Office.
 He is obsessed with learning about Muggle customs and inventions and owns a large collection of mostly Muggle used items.
-His department lacks funding, and his salary is only just able to provide for a vast family, leaving his family finances precarious.

 Mr. Weasley first appears in Harry Potter and the Chamber of Secrets, when Harry stays with the Weasley family at The Burrow during the summer before the first term of Hogwarts begins.
 In this book, Lucius Malfoy tries to discredit Arthur when Harry and Ron are seen flying his enchanted car and by placing Tom Riddle's diary in Ginny's cauldron so that she can open the Chamber of Secrets and take the blame for the attacks on Muggle-borns.
 However, Lucius fails to fulfil his objective and the diary is destroyed.